spreadshirt/SpreadKit/Introduction.md

 ### Models

 SpreadKit includes corresponding Objective-C classes for every resource type of the Spreadshirt API.
-You can check out the available resource types at the [Spreadshirt Developer Network](https://developer.spreadshirt.net/display/API/API+Resources).
+You can check out the available resource types at the [SDN](https://developer.spreadshirt.net/display/API/API+Resources).

 ### Main entry point